 Please review your tax return before you sign it.
-Complete the return to the bottom of Page 1 to ensure you receive all credits and exclusions.
+Complete the return to the bottom of Page 2 to ensure you receive all credits and exclusions.
+PIT-CFR must be completed if the check of the deceased taxpayer is to be issued to the estate.